dressipi/dressipi-com/_downloads/success-story-houseofbruar.md

 ---
-title: Fashion-specific AI business optimises profitability for House of Bruar
+title: Fashion-specific AI business increases revenue per visitor by 5% and reduces returns by 2% for House of Bruar
 date: 2021-06-06 08:54:00 Z
 position: 1
 resource: Case Studies